About Dr. Pilgrim

 Biography

 James Pilgrim (Colby College, BA; Williams College, MA; Johns Hopkins University, PhD) studies the ways in which images helped early modern Europeans make sense of the rapidly changing world in which they lived.
-He is particularly interested in recovering early modern artistic contributions to the emergence of a new environmental consciousness, a new global imaginary, and a growing skepticism about the reliability of the visual—themes that are as important today as they were in the sixteenth and seventeenth centuries.
-His first book Pastoral’s End: Art, Ecology, and Catastrophe in Renaissance Italy is forthcoming with the University of Chicago Press.
+He is particularly interested in recovering early modern artistic contributions to the emergence of a new ecological consciousness, a new global imaginary, and a growing skepticism about the reliability of the visual—themes that are as important today as they were in the sixteenth and seventeenth centuries.